mohammad-oghli/OpenVINO-API/readme.md

 This web service is an implementation of Intel **OpenVINO** API on Daisi Platform which provide optimized deep learning inference.

-It provides OpenVINO Models as service in order to present the capabilities of these models for ML applications.
+It provides OpenVINO Models as a service in order to present the capabilities of these models for ML applications.

 At this time It contains 8 different deployed models which available on [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) for OpenVINO Toolkit.

-This implementation in its initial phase and still need alot of works.
+This implementation in its initial phase and still need alot of work.

 ____________________________________